 OR …… Simply buy the Linked Dipole kit at €17.04 and add the mast top insulator (nr.
 2 above) €2.18, antenna wire (nr.
 1 above) €9.50, feed line coax (nr.4 above) €8.88, and a BNC plug €2.18.
 Total cost € 39.78 and you get two winders to keep the antenna tidy and If you want to try to make a multi-band version you already have the link pieces and crocodile clips.

 – supply your own mast or buy the appropriately sized one from SOTABeams (Tactical, Tactical-Mini or Mini-Mast).
 Or hold up with a rope over a tree branch connected to the centre wire support.

 Well while waiting for the weather to improve I wondered if a linked version of the antenna would be practical.
 In a similar way that you can have a linked dipole.
 So I got busy and added a second calculator into the spreadsheet (listed above) which supplies the needed lengths to create sections of the antenna so that it could cover multiple bands.
 Initially I started with a calculator for the classic 20m – 10m 5-band antenna.
 I later extended this second calculator to cover from top band through 10 meters.
 You don’t have to put links in for every band, just the ones that you want to have.
 If you exclude band links, simply add all the lengths of the intervening link wires together to get the length of the link wire you need.

 Once I was happy that the linked concept worked, I took my 20m (unlinked) VP2E and extended it for 40 metres.
-I have only tested this on the antenna analyser so far but it is resonant on the expected 40 metre frequency simply by using the dimensions from the calculator spreadsheet.
+Initially I could only test this on the antenna analyser but it was resonant on the expected 40 metre frequency simply by using the dimensions from the calculator spreadsheet.
 No trimming was needed.
+(Your Milage May Vary).

 Here’s a typical testing day – get everything set-up and the snow starts!
 Time to pack up and come back another day …